AlexxNica/securedrop/docs/hardware.rst

 Careful consideration should be given to the printer used with the *SVS*.
-Most printers today have wireless functionality (WiFi or Bluetooth connectivity) which should be **avoided** because it could be used to compromise the airgap.
+Most printers today have wireless functionality (WiFi or Bluetooth connectivity) which should be **avoided** because it could be used to compromise the air gap.

 Unfortunately, it is difficult to find printers that work with Tails, and it is increasingly difficult to find non-wireless printers at all.
-To assist you, we have compiled the following partial list of airgap-safe printers that have been tested and are known to work with
+To assist you, we have compiled the following partial list of air gap-safe printers that have been tested and are known to work with
 Tails:

 +-------------------------+----------------+------------------+--------------------+--------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------+